srkondap-github/srkondap-github/README.md

 - 👋 Hi, I’m @srkondap-github
 - 👀 I’m interested in ...
 Doing POC on new softwares.
 Creating Utility Softwares
 - 🌱 I’m currently learning ...
-Data
+Data, Algorithms.
 - 💞️ I’m looking to collaborate on ... any Java projects

 <!---